Southern Gas Corridor

 The fossil gas that flows through the SGC begins its journey on the coast of Azerbaijan.
 It comes from the Shah Deniz gas field in the Caspian Sea.[8]
 From there, it makes its way through the South Caucasus Pipeline (SCP), the first critical piece of the SGC.
 The SCP runs 692 km (430 mi) through Azerbaijan and Georgia until it reaches the next pipeline section at the Turkish-Georgian border.[9]
 The oil and gas giant BP is leading the international consortium of companies that are involved in the Shah Deniz gas field and SCP.
 BP’s partners are Turkish TPAO, Azerbaijani SOCAR, Russian LUKOIL and Iranian NIOC.[10]

-In Azerbaijan, the police is commonly accused of intimidating, arresting and torturing dissenters of the political regime.15415 Human rights organizations have reported numerous cases of political opponents, critical journalists, lawyers, and religious individuals facing bogus charges.1538515387 Human rights organizations estimate that as of April 2023, the Aliyev regime held 182 political prisoners.15413
+In Azerbaijan, the police is commonly accused of intimidating, arresting and torturing dissenters of the political regime.15415 Human rights organizations have reported numerous cases of political opponents, critical journalists, lawyers, and religious individuals facing bogus charges.1538515387 Human rights organizations estimate that as of June 2024, the Aliyev regime held 303 political prisoners.19581

 Azerbaijan’s Gas Between Crime and Corruption